• About TTT

 Opening Weekend

-The opening weekend launches with the Dogwood Festival featuring Arts & Music hosted in Historic Palestine Main Street.
+The opening weekend launches with the Dogwood Festival, featuring arts and music hosted in Historic Palestine Main Street.
 Fair food, fine art, and live music introduce the season.
 Towering two-story-stained glass tours in stunning churches, walking historic and architectural tours of old hotels, bakeries, and the everyday life in the 1800s, and stage performances from live shows at the Texas Theatre to a Branson-style country music show at the Dogwood Jamboree.

 Jam Sessions, Workshops, & Jamming

-A laid-back attitude is all you need for the Old Time Music and Dulcimer Festival celebrating its 20th year of finger-pickin’, toe-tappin’, knee-slappin’ fun.
-This festival serves up five concerts over three days, each showcasing talent from across the nation.
+A laid-back attitude is all you need for the Old Time Music and Dulcimer Festival celebrating its 20th year of finger-pickin’, toe-tappin,’ knee-slappin’ fun.
+This festival serves up five concerts over three days, each showcasing talent nationwide.
 Guests can participate at any level with jam sessions and workshops all weekend.
 The mornings are open for workshops, but the afternoons are free for jamming.
 Just want to listen?
 The jam sessions are in different rooms throughout the building, with one room full of Autoharps, another with old-time fiddlers, and another may be a slow mountain dulcimer jam for beginners.

 Photo Credit: Visit Palestine